Smoking-Meat.com is supported by its readers. We may earn an affiliate commission at no extra cost to you if you buy through a link on this page.

 - Bacon, thin cut is best

-*You have to figure out how many of these you want to make..
-I suggest making a lot of them but make sure you have a few hands to help put these together.
+*I suggest making a lot of these but make sure you have a few hands to help put these together.
 It works a lot better as an assembly line.

 For the bacon, I use a whole piece for the whole peppers and a half piece of bacon for the half pepper boats.
 Most thin cut bacon will have about 13 slices but you should probably count them while you are in the store to make sure you get enough.

 There's a couple of different ways to prepare these– leave them whole or cut them in half.

 Personally, I like them cut in half but you can try them both ways and see how you like them.